 ASL Proficiency: All applicants (including those with ASLPI scores) will be contacted to complete the required screening to demonstrate ASL proficiency prior to acceptance.
 This screening process takes places in January and there is a fee associated with this screening.

-Program Interview: When your UNC application package is complete, prospective students will be contacted
+Program Entrance Screening: When your UNC application package is complete, prospective students will be contacted

 for a program screening to determine acceptance into the TASL Program.
 Please note

-that screenings occur monthly beginning in November of each year with decisions made
+that screenings begin in November of each year with decisions made monthly until space